 What the Update Orchestrator Service does

 As the name suggests, this service manages the updates Windows 10.
 Without starting this service, it will be impossible to install the latest updateof yours Windows 10.
-For this reason, we suggest that you never disable this service Windows 10.
-The period of time that this service pushes the processor (CPU) of a PC up to 100% or overload the hard disk is limited.
-This usually happens on the period of an update in background or when it is verified integrity an update a Windows 10
+For this reason, we suggest that you never deactivate this service Windows 10.
+The time period in which this service pushes the processor (CPU) of a PC up to 100% or demands excessive hard disk, is limited.
+This usually happens on the period of an update in background or when it is verified integrity an update a Windows 10.

 How can we deactivate / activate Update Orchestrator Service on Windows 10

-Being a service of Windows 10, we'll find this one in control Panel → Administration Tool → Services (or search for "services").
+Being a service of Windows 10, we will find this one in control Panel → Administration Tool → Services (or search for "services").

 In the service list, we run up to "Update Orchestrator Service" and open the service options.